-I think it has always been the privilege of the young, read women between 12 and mid-twenty, to belong to a clique or call it style tribe.
+I think it has always been the privilege of the young, read women between 12 and mid-twenty, to belong to a clique with their own way to dress.
 A fraction of this age group has always worn sort of uniforms.
 Now it’s this Instagram Influencer look.
-Once the older generation picked up elements of the look and the look became mainstream, new style tribes came up.
+Once the older generation picked up elements of the look and the look became mainstream, new style groups came up.

 Fashion has changed over the last 80 years in an accelerated way as compared to the centuries before.
 Blame it to globalization and increased possibilities of communication.

 Nevertheless, certain perennial behaviors remained like the wave-like occurring trends in grooming, for instance.
-After most men in their 50s and 60s finally get rid of their beards, the young man start growing theirs.
-Once almost all men wear beards, the young start shaving their’s.
-Or think of the female trendsetters on shaving or not shaving the underarms.
+When most men in their 50s and 60s finally get rid of their beards, the young men start growing theirs.
+Once almost all men wear beards, the young start shaving theirs’s.
+More on how to become a trendsetter.

 Last, but not least, there were those students about 3 years older than the majority of my class.
-They wore some hippie or mod clothes.
-They were very particular about not being us and felt superior as they has already privileges, we hadn’t (yet).
-Think off being allowed to smoke at age 14, to drink in public at age 16 or to drive a car at age 18.
+They wore some hippie or Mod clothes.
+Of course, they were very particular about not being us and felt superior as they has already privileges, we hadn’t (yet).
+Think off being allowed to smoke at age 14, to drink in public at age 16 or to drive a car at age 18 in Germany.

 After 10th grade, a new group split off.
 They adapted a sort of look based on recycling old clothes and ethnic cheap clothing.
 Maybe the pre-step of thrifting.
 This style was easy to achieve by buying Indian clothes at flea markets plus rioting the attic(s) of your Granny(s) or may be even at your parents’ house.
 Even though I didn’t share the political views and favorite music of the group, I wore the Bohemian inspired looks.
-The style was achievable on my allowance and yep, most importantly opposed to my family’s taste, which I had in common with the tribe.
-Ironically, Bohemian style went from poverty to luxury.
-Bohemian clothing is very expensive today.
+This style was achievable on my allowance.
+Most importantly, it opposed my family’s taste, at least one common thing with the fashion group.
+Ironically, Bohemian style went from poverty to luxury over time.

 In my mid 20s, there were the Banker Look, Punk, Goth, just to mention a few.
 Like before, fashion was all about self-expression, political views, music favorites and class/group belonging.
-The former jeans, Tee, sneakers and Army parka of the early to mid-70s had morphed into a casual style of jeans, white tennis socks, button-down shirt and casual blazer – business casual.
+The former jeans, Tee, sneakers and Army parka of the early to mid-1970s had morphed into a casual style of jeans, white tennis socks, button-down shirt and casual blazer – business casual style.

-In the 90s, you could identify East and West Germans by their way of dressing.
-After more than 40 years of separation, the way what to wear when and where had developed along different paths.
+While Grunge became big in the USA in the 1990s, East and West Germans remained divided dressing-wise.
+After more than 40 years of separation, what to wear when and where had developed different paths.
 For instance, a woman raised in West Germany would never ever wear mules to work.
-Also there was a hunger and lust for everything glamor, while the all black 90s look that had mutated from the Goth of the 1980s, and Grunge attracted West German women.
+East German women had a hunger and lust for everything glamor, while the all black 1990s pop culture style uniform that had mutated from the Goth of the 1980s, and Grunge attracted West German women.

 These millennial influencers are all about being equal.
 In my opinion, there is nothing wrong with equality.
-On the contrary, I am all for it when it comes to equal rights and treatment and equal salary for men and women who do the same work.
-Given today’s salary gap between genders and the pace of its change my grand-grand niece might have equal pay.
+On the contrary, I am all for it when it comes to equal rights and treatment and equal salary for people who do the same work.
+Given today’s salary gap between genders and the pace of its change.

 Imagine everybody would be an exact clone of you like in Aldous Huxley‘s Brave New World!
 Wouldn’t that be a boring environment?
 A boring life?
 Would such a society be possible to function at all?